Nubicola/naeq_templater/README.md

 ## Brief Howto
+### One-Time Setup
+- Install Obsidian.md
-- Install and enable the dependencies in your vault.
-I currently suggest you use a vault exclusively for NAEQ.
+- Make a new vault for NAEQ
-- Set up templater so that it finds the NAEQ_Template.md file
-- Set up templater so that it finds the process_page.js as a user script
-- Create an NAEQ folder
+- In the settings, click on "community plugins" and search for "templater."
+Install it and enable it.
+- Make 3 folders in the vault: "NAEQ", "Templates" and "Scripts"
+- Open the settings for templater itself.
+Change "Template folder location" to "Templates".
+Change "Script files folder location" to "Scripts"
+- Close Obsidian.
+Open a file browser.
+Copy NAEQ_Template.md file into the "Templates" folder and copy process_page.js into the "Scripts" folder
+- Open Obisidian again.
+You're good to go!

+### Using
 - Open a new page.
 Type in some text.
-- Execute the template on that page
+- Execute the template on that page (press Control-P, then type Templater then select "Insert Templates: NAEQ Template"
     - The template will process ALL TEXTS IN CAPS automatically as separate words
     - Alternatively, you can select text with your mouse (capitalized or not) and it will process the selection as a phrase
 - The template will create new pages for each NAEQ value and copy the word into that page.